MostlyLowLevel/thinkpad-led-fan-control/README.md

 # 💻 ThinkPad Controller (T14 & Compatible)

-A lightweight utility for manual Fan and LED management on ThinkPad T14 and similar models.
-This tool provides direct hardware access to the Embedded Controller (EC) to bypass BIOS restrictions.
+A lightweight utility for manual Fan and LED management on ThinkPad models.

 ---